 - DPS documents all identification of and services for AIG students through Differentiated Education Plans (DEP).

 Back to top

 Standard 2: Differentiated Curriculum and Instruction: The LEA employs challenging, rigorous, and relevant curriculum and instruction K-12 to accommodate a range of academic, intellectual, social, and emotional needs of gifted learners.

-- DPS adapts the current NCSCOS objectives to differentiate for the needs of the gifted students.
-Resources such as alternative curriculums, vocabulary and interactive sites are provided through the county.
+- DPS adapts the current Common Core Standards to differentiate for the needs of the gifted students.
+Resources such as alternative curriculum, vocabulary and interactive sites are provided through the system.

-- William and Mary Center for Gifted Education
+- College of William and Mary Center for Gifted Education

 - ES: Building Language, MS: Word Within the Word, HS: Word Skill